david8zhang/card-caster-magica/readme.md

 ## TODO:

 - Make some UI improvements to show damage numbers more clearly
-- Add some text for status effects
+- Add rectangle to show status effect duration
 - Add tutorial
 - Improved art for wizard characters
 - Improved art for monster